poojapathak0/vyra/README.md

-# 🚀 IntentLang - Programming in Plain English
+# 🚀 Vyra - Programming in Plain English

-**IntentLang** is a revolutionary programming language where you write code in natural, human-readable English sentences.
-No syntax to memorize, no semicolons, no braces—just pure intent.
+**Vyra** is a programming language where you write code in natural, human-readable English sentences.

-## ✨ Why IntentLang?
+## ✨ Why Vyra?

 - **Zero Syntax Barriers**: Write code like you think
 - **Blazing Fast**: Compiles to native code, performs like C++